-Take a serene stroll at the newly renovated Taipa-Houses Museum.
-Housing cultural relics and heritages of Macau, the five architectural structures had a major overhaul this year.
+If you’re in Taipa, it is a must to take a serene stroll at the grounds of the newly renovated Taipa-Houses Museum.
+Housing cultural relics and Macau’s heritage, the five architectural structures had a major overhaul in 2017.
 The green houses of neoclassical design were built in 1921 and served as residences for civil servants of high rank and Macanese families.
 It has been transformed into a museum because of its impressive architectural value.

-Take a quick tour and view the artefacts on display that includes preserved furniture, house items, wood works and valuable vintage pieces that greatly reveal the lifestyle of Macanese in a bygone era.
+Take a quick tour and view the artefacts on display that includes preserved furniture, house items, woodworks and valuable vintage pieces that greatly reveal the lifestyle of the people of Macau from a bygone era.

-It is definitely an insightful visit as visitors would be able to truly see a mix of strong Chinese and European details that are retreated to portray the history of Macau and its residents.
-The tapestries and woodworks are distinctive to the region and the prominence of Catholic culture could be seen all over the place.
+It is definitely an insightful visit as visitors would be able to truly see a mix of strong Chinese and European details that portray the history of Macau and its residents.
+The tapestries and woodworks are distinctive to the region and the prominence of Catholic culture can be seen all over the place.

-The porcelain and fabrics also offer a window into the international influences that arrived in Macau, India, China and Africa are all represented in the rich furnishings of these houses.
+The porcelain and fabrics also offer a glimpse into the international influences that arrived in Macau–India, China and Africa are all represented in the rich furnishings of these houses.
 Showcasing elaborate images of the past, walk through memoirs of people in Macau.
-A mix of candid photographs featuring family, children and friends of inhabitants portray the kind of scene the city had back then.
-Religious relics on display also played a crucial role in the glorious history of Macau as Roman Catholic religion was immersed through the whole population.
+A mix of candid photographs featuring family, children and friends of inhabitants portray the kind of scene the city presented back then.
+Religious relics on display also played a crucial role in the glorious history of Macau as the Roman Catholic religion was dispersed through the whole population.
 The Taipa Houses Museum are constituted by five distinct areas:

 Macanese Living Museum

-The Exhibitions Gallery shows exhibitions from time to time to enrich local people’s leisure life.
-In addition, it is available for consulates to borrow to serve as an exhibition and exchange venue for world culture and art.
+The Exhibitions Gallery shows exhibitions from time to time to enrich the locals’ knowledge.
+In addition, this gallery is available for consulates to borrow to serve as an exhibition and exchange venue for world culture and art.